Youth

 HMC Youth Nations links with renowned speakers and multicultural agencies to build real capacity of youth to showcase their culturally diverse talents and abilities and grow future opportunities amongst multicultural communities.

-This Program is supported with Community Social Inclusion grant funding by City of Newcastle and endorsed by State government representatives.
+This important initiative is supported with Community Social Inclusion grant funding by City of Newcastle and endorsed by State government representatives.

 Diversity Walls